nuxt/docs/en/guide/index.md

 description: "Nuxt.js is a Framework for creating Vue Applications, you can choose between Universal, Static Generated or Single Page application."
 ---

+> Nuxt.js is a framework for creating Vue.js applications, you can choose between Universal, Static Generated or Single Page application.

 ## What is Nuxt.js?

-Nuxt.js is a framework for creating Vue.js applications, you can choose between Universal, Static Generated or Single Page application.

 Its main scope is **UI rendering** while abstracting away the client/server distribution.